greatsky-ai/imprint_composer_v2/README.md

 - Source modules remain trainable by their own objectives; only the task loss routed through the stop‑grad edge is blocked from flowing upstream.
 - See `examples/demo_predictive_coding.py`: the aux GRU consumes PC GRU latents via stop‑grad edges so the task head trains the aux path while PC layers train on their reconstruction/predictor losses.

+### FiLM feedback modulation

+`examples/demo_predictive_coding.py` now routes top-down GRU context through a per-layer `pc*_film` module before the lower GRU consumes its reconstruction error.
+The conditioner lives on the receiving layer, is sized via `CONFIG["film_widths"]` (or per-layer `spec["film_widths"]`), and emits FiLM `(gamma, beta)` parameters that gate the error drive (`signal * (1 + gamma) + beta`).
+The conditioning edge is tagged with `set_stop_grad(True)` so higher layers provide context without receiving gradients from the lower layer’s objectives, keeping the FiLM parameters and projections trained purely by the receiving layer’s signals.
+When feedback is disabled (single layer or `use_feedback=False`), the graph automatically bypasses the FiLM block and feeds the error directly into the GRU.

 ## Gradient diagnostics

 Understanding whether gradients are flowing (or being blocked) is often more informative than raw losses.
 The `imprint.diagnostics` helpers provide a lightweight way to inspect per-module, per-edge, and per-port gradients every few logging steps.